Rentu/db-tools/Readme.md

-you can user either php or shell
+you can use either php or shell